vhscom/after-dark/README.md

 ## About

 After Dark is a blog theme and website starter kit for the Hugo static site generator.
 It is an original work intended to make use of modern trends in web development while preserving the design aesthetic and simplicity of hobbiest websites created during the mid- to late-1990’s.
 The theme includes an inbuilt search engine, POSIX-compliant quick installer and optional plug-in modules to enhance sites as they grow.
-Use it online or off to create anything from an indie microblog to a visually stunning photojournal to capture life's most precious moments.
+Use it online or off to create anything from an indie microblog to a visually stunning photojournal.

 ## Demo & Tutorial